netbox-community/devicetype-library/README.md

 **[Documentation](https://docs.netbox.dev/en/stable/models/dcim/powerport/)**

 A power port is a device component which draws power from some external source (e.g. an upstream power outlet), and generally represents a power supply internal to a device.
+**Note: Devices that have removeable Power Supplies, Like FRUs, should be modeled in the device as `module-bays` and then the PSU module should have the required `power-port`**

 - `name`: Name
 - `label`: Label